JasonJWilliamsNY/profile/index.md

 bioinformatics-related workshops, conferences, and meetings annually.
-He also serves in an advisory capacity on a variety of bioinformatics and open science projects including his service as Chair of the International Science Advisory Board for EMBL-Australian Bioinformatics Resource, and service on the External Panel of Consultants to the National Institutes of Health (NIH) Data Commons Initiative and the NIH’s National Heart Lung and Blood Institute’s Data STAGE (Storage, Toolspace, Access and analytics for biG data Empowerment).
+He also serves in an advisory capacity on a variety of bioinformatics and open science projects including his service as Chair of the International Science Advisory Board for EMBL-Australian Bioinformatics Resource, and service on the  National Institutes of Health (NIH) National Heart Lung and Blood Institute’s Data STAGE (Storage, Toolspace, Access and analytics for biG data Empowerment).
 He is an active Software and Data Carpentry instructor, and a former Chair of the Software Carpentry foundation (an international organization of researchers that promote training and education in software development, scientific data management, and open science).
+He is the founder of LifeSciTrainers.org, a global community of practice for short-format training in the life sciences.
-Jason is also a teaching at the Yeshiva University High School for Girls.
+Jason is also a teacher at the Yeshiva University High School for Girls.